 The fire at 4710 Curtis Ave destroyed the building and our South Baltimore drop-in center, but it did not change our mission or our hope.
 We are still going out weekly to conduct outreach over the internet and on the streets.
 We are meeting with clients by appointment and the talk-line is still answering calls.
 We have formed a drop-in center committee with the task of finding a new space to rent so that we can resume drop-in services.
 We hope to partner for emergency housing and are currently referring clients to other human trafficking and community organizations.
-We would love to see you and hear your thoughts and ideas for 2017.
+We welcome your support of our mission.

 Our friends at Maryland Stop Modern-day Slavery (MSMDS) have created a convenient chart to track the status of proposed anti-trafficking legislation in Maryland.
 Check it out here to see how you can work for stronger laws in Maryland.